 About Pena National Palace

-The Pena National Palace is one of the most expressive specimens of 19th century romanticism in the world.
+The Pena National Palace is one of the most expressive and beautiful examples of 19th century romanticism in the world.
 This whimsical multi-coloured creation, sitting high on a peak among swirling mists, is part of the UNESCO World Heritage Site of Sintra’s Cultural Landscape.
 On a clear day it can be easily seen from Lisbon.

 Although the site of Pena had been in use for several hundred years – as a church (allegedly constructed after an apparition of the Virgin May in the Middle Ages) and then an important monastery – it was not until the 19th century that the area was transformed into the palace we see today.

 It was King Ferdinand II of Portugal who undertook the construction of the Palace at Pena, with works beginning in 1838.
 The palace was built in a grand romantic style by Prussian architect and engineer Baron Wilhelm Ludwig von Eschwege (who took some of his inspiration from the Neuschwanstein castle in Bavaria).